cadCAD-org/governance/cadCAD_org.md

 cadCAD contributors can be involved in one or multiple working groups, tasked with making cadCAD more effective by building up its People, Processes, and Tools.
 The working groups that are currently active are listed below:

-* Maintainers <link>: this working group focuses on responsibilities such as the cadCAD development roadmap, new features, github issues & bug fixes, contribution guidelines, and tutorials & demos.
+* Core Tech <link>: this working group focuses on responsibilities such as the cadCAD development roadmap, new features, github issues & bug fixes, contribution guidelines, and tutorials & demos.
 * Administration <link>: this working group focuses on responsibilities such as maintaining the cadCAD DAO & FAST tokens, and infrastructure for our Discourse, Discord, and SourceCred instantiations.
 * Outreach & Education <link>: this working group focuses on responsibilities such as managing community & content on Twitter, Discourse, Discord, content production & articles, and the upcoming Dynamic Games Seminar.